CZ-NIC/envelope/README.md

         Envelope(...).smtp(smtp).send()
     ```
   * **attachments**
-    * **--attachment**: Path to the attachment, followed by optional file name to be used and/or mime type.
+    * **--attach**: Path to the attachment, followed by optional file name to be used and/or mime type.
 This parameter may be used multiple times.
     ```bash
     envelope --attachment "/tmp/file.txt" "displayed-name.txt" "text/plain" --attachment "/tmp/another-file.txt"
     ```